British National (Overseas): Acquisition and loss

 Becoming a British National (Overseas) is no longer possible.
 Acquisition was not an automatic process and eligible residents had to have applied for the status between 1 July 1987 and the end of the registration period.
 Registration deadlines were assigned to applicants by their birth year.
 The last date on which eligible applicants could register was 31 December 1997, if they were born in that year and prior to the transfer of sovereignty.
-BN(O) nationality cannot be transferred by descent, and the number of living status holders will eventually dwindle until there are none.
+BN(O) nationality cannot be transferred by descent, and the number of living status holders will dwindle until there are none.
 The status was granted in addition to other British nationality classes; an individual can be both a British citizen and a British National (Overseas).

 Applicants were required to be British Dependent Territories citizens who held that status solely by a connection with Hong Kong.
 Connection in this context generally means having acquired BDTC status by birth or naturalisation in the colony, or by birth to a parent who fulfilled these requirements.
 While about 3.4 million people acquired BN(O) nationality, 2.5 million non-BDTC residents (virtually all Chinese nationals) were ineligible.
 Those ineligible who wished to register as BN(O)s were required to have been naturalised as Hong Kong-connected BDTCs by 31 March 1996.
 Acquiring Hong Kong BDTC status other than by birth was no longer possible after that date.

 Unlike other British nationalities, BN(O) holders are uniquely entitled to hold British passports in that status.
 Every BN(O) was directly issued a British National (Overseas) passport when they first obtained the status, while members of all other nationality classes are first given certificates of registration and do not receive passports automatically.
 All Hong Kong-connected British Dependent Territories citizens lost BDTC status on 1 July 1997.
 Individuals who did not acquire Chinese nationality (this generally only applied to those not ethnically Chinese) and would have been stateless at that date automatically became British Overseas citizens.

 British National (Overseas) status can be relinquished by a declaration made to the Home Secretary provided that the declarant already possesses or intends to acquire another nationality.
 Prior to 1 July 1997, deprivation of this nationality was also tied to the loss of British Dependent Territories citizenship.
 Individuals who successfully registered as British citizens under the British Nationality Selection Scheme automatically lost BDTC status, and consequently also lost BN(O) nationality if they had acquired it.
 There is no path to restore BN(O) status once lost.